Stayin’ Alive at 53two

 Book now

 Maggie’s stuck.
 Stuck in her Nan’s house, stuck in her head, stuck between grief and the business of living – that’s the basic situation in Stayin’ Alive, and it’s a brutally good one.
-Not because the play trades in tragedy, but because it starts from the boring, unglamorous truth of loss: the world keeps turning, and you’re left sitting alone, unable to move on.
+Not because the play trades in tragedy necessarily, but because it starts from the boring, unglamorous truth of loss: the world keeps turning as you’re left sitting there, surrounded by memories, struggling to move on.

-Victoria Oxley’s writing refuses to neaten that experience into something inspirational.
-Maggie’s Nan is dead, her therapist is useless, and her sister is threatening to knock her out.
+Victoria Oxley’s doesn’t romanticise the experience.
+We learn the crux quickly: Maggie’s Nan is dead, her therapist is useless, and her sister is threatening to knock her out.
 Care and conflict sit uncomfortably side by side, as they often do in families under pressure.
 Maggie is still in her Nan’s house, the walls closing in, surrounded by voices trying – and failing – to help.
-This isn’t a solemn endurance test.
-It’s a darkly comic sprint through the rituals we invent to get through a day, the interruptions that barge into private grief, and the moments where survival begins to look like something you might actively choose.
+But what could be a solemn endurance test is instead a darkly comic sprint through the rituals we invent to get through a day, the interruptions that barge into private grief, and the moments where survival begins to look like something you might actively choose.

-The tone is rooted in a North West sensibility that isn’t “local colour” so much as a worldview: humour as defence mechanism, sentimentality kept on a short leash.
+The tone, too, is rooted in a North West sensibility.
+Less “local colour”, more worldview: humour as defence mechanism, sentimentality reined well in.
 And this voice has a clear lineage.
 Oxley’s company, One Madam Productions, is inspired by the love and guidance of her Grandma – a working class Scouse matriarch whose wit and stubbornness, Oxley has said, seep through everything she creates.
-You can trace that inheritance here, in the refusal to soften sharp edges or smooth over awkward truths, and in the way sisterhood, frustration and loyalty coexist without apology.
+Here, that it emerges in Oxley’s refusal to soften sharp edges or smooth over awkward truths as Maggie navigates her way through the situation – and the dark humour that underscores it all.

 Formally, the show mirrors Maggie’s mental tumble.
-Oxley performs as Maggie, while Emma Bispham ricochets through the other presences in her life – Our Anne-Marie, Me Mum, Rob the Therapist, plus a shifting cast of guest appearances.
-Grief unfolds amid a clash of other voices: a sister whose care comes out sideways, a therapist who doesn’t help, and comic tribute-act interruptions that refuse to let Maggie grieve quietly.
+Oxley herself performs as Maggie, while Emma Bispham ricochets through the other people in her life – Our Anne-Marie, Me Mum, Rob the Therapist, plus a shifting cast of guest appearances.
+Grief unfolds amid a clash of other voices: a sister whose care comes out in “unconventional” ways, a therapist who doesn’t help, and comic tribute-act interruptions.

 Where to go near Stayin’ Alive at 53two